 |Sovereign / Non-Sovereign||Sovereign|

-The direct beneficiaries of this project are the Gambia Chamber of Commerce and Industry, the Gambia Investment and Export Promotion Agency, the Social Development Fund, the Gambia Women Finance Association, Women’s Bureau, the Central Bank, the FIU and the Gambia Public Procurement Authority (GPPA).
-Indirect beneficiaries include private businesses including youth and women, and broader population of The Gambia through improved business environment and increased activities of domestic businesses.
+The project covers the entire territory of The Gambia, with total population estimated at 1.849 million.
+The direct beneficiaries will be the Gambia Chamber of Commerce and Industry, the Gambia Investment and Export Promotion Agency, the Social Development Fund, the Gambia Women Finance Association, Women’s Bureau, the Central Bank, the FIU, the Ministry of Finance and Economic Affairs, and the Gambia Public Procurement Authority (GPPA).
+Indirect beneficiaries will include private businesses including youth and women and broader population of the Gambia through improved business environment and increased activities of domestic businesses.

 African Development Fund